garicluka03/next-setup/README.md

 ## add NEXTAUTH_URL to .env

+## type npm install in terminal

-## type npx prisma migrate dev to terminal
+## type npx prisma migrate dev in terminal

 This is app with nextjs, trpc, next-auth, tailwind, prisma.